-New Poll Commissioned by Craig Newmark Foundation Finds Disproportionate Impact of Voting Restrictions on Non-White and Young Voters
+New Poll Commissioned by Craig Newmark Philanthropic Fund Finds Disproportionate Impact of Voting Restrictions on Non-White and Young Voters

 "America's voting system is crumbling under the weight of outdated technology and unfair new voting restrictions.
 It's time to come together to fix it," added Wendy Weiser, director of the Democracy Program at the Brennan Center for Justice at NYU School of Law.
 "We need to invest in our critical election infrastructure.
 New voting machines should be a top priority to boost security and reduce congestion at the polls.
 Automatic voter registration would help streamline our elections, adding millions to the rolls and increasing accuracy."